Muzzles are an ideal solution for taking fearful dogs to the vet or out in public

 If you dog does have a problem (with other dogs, wildlife, humans) it is your responsibility to keep him/her safe

 For easy visibility, purchase a muzzle that is a contrasting colour to your dogs coat

 Learn more about muzzle training on our pet advice pages

 Dogs that are used to wearing muzzles are very comfortable with them.
-The best type of muzzle is the Baskerville muzzle – its open basket weave allows the dog to breathe freely.
+The best type of dog muzzle is the Baskerville muzzle – its open basket weave allows the dog to breathe freely.
 Other types of muzzles that completely close a dog’s mouth do not allow them to pant to lose heat.
-The Baskerville is available from vets and good pet shops
+The Baskerville is available from vets and good pet shops.

 Make sure you get the correct size for your dog.
 The piece that goes across the nose mustn’t rub their eyes.